 There could be many things go wrong with the following.

 Website got hacked

 You installed some plugin and then site broken

 Site is broken after updating WordPress/Theme/Plugins

 If you are unable to fix or taking a long time to put your online business operational, then you can consider restoring your website from the backup.

-Most of the shared web hosting like SiteGround, InMothionHosting provide daily backup, so you are good.
+Most of the WP hosting platform provides daily backup, so you are okay.
 However, if you are with some other web hosting, then you may want to check the backup they provide.

-Trust me; it’s totally worth it.
-There were many situations when I had no option than restoring Geek Flare from Linode backup.
+Trust me; it’s worth it.
+There were many situations when I had no option than restoring Geekflare from the backup.

-Active installed over 900,000 says a lot.
-Updraft Plus let you backup your website data in a cloud like Amazon S3, Google Drive, DropBox, FTP, etc.
+Active installed over 2 million says a lot.
+Updraft Plus lets you backup your website data in a cloud-like Amazon S3, Google Drive, Dropbox, FTP, etc.